 If a magnetic compass was used for the orientation of a structure, then its orientation conforms to the epoch of construction or last reconstruction of the structure.

-The direction of the magnetic pole of the Earth changes significantly with time (in a contrast to the direction of the astronomical pole, pole of rotation of the Earth).
+The direction of the magnetic pole of the Earth changes significantly with time (in contrast to the direction of the astronomical pole, pole of rotation of the Earth).

 Thus, the age of a structure and its space orientation have to correlate.
 We correlated the orientation and the age of various pyramids in Mesoamerica and China (mostly those near Xi´an, province Shaanxi), belonging to the Han dynasties, using the relevant paleomagnetic declinations.